Jacktoolsnet/ChatApi/README.md

-# ChatApi
+# MySocialApi
-A nodejs backend for just another chat app.
+A nodejs backend for just another social media app.